9 Tips I Wish I Knew Before Solo Traveling To Brazil

 Views from the top of Christ the Redeemer

 There are three places that the masses have warned me about solo traveling to: India, Egypt, and Brazil.
 While I am, overall, an experienced traveler, there’s a reason I put Brazil off as long as I did.
-I’ve heard horror stories of people being robbed, mugged, and worst.
+I’ve heard horror stories of people being robbed, mugged, and worse.
 I landed in Rio de Janeiro late at night (which I do not recommend: if this can be avoided, then choose an earlier flight), and when I woke up my first morning there, I was ready to see what the big fuss was all about.

 I immediately prepared to be catcalled, harassed, bothered, you name it, similarly to how I have been in many places around the globe.
 I was pleasantly surprised to find this was not an issue for me in Rio de Janeiro.
 I walked around for hours my first day there, and I might as well have been invisible.
 Not a single person bothered me, I didn’t feel the awkward gawks that I typically feel when walking around most places (even my home of NYC).
 I texted one of my friends, “Rio is safer than New York!”
 This pleasant streak continued on for the duration of my trip to Brazil.